About Elvi

 So, Who’s Elvi?

-This blog is where I share the best of my journeys — with an eye for detail, a pinch of humour, and a soft spot for remote places where you can buy ice cream, bait and batteries in one stop.
+This blog is where I share the best of my journeys — with a journalist’s eye for detail, a pinch of humour, and a focus on independent travel logistics.

 Travel blog for island lovers and city wanderers – Elvi at a Jaanipäev bonfire in Estonia

-Contact: eeeus@hotmail.com — I usually reply within a day or two, unless I’m on a boat with no Wi-Fi.
-Feel free to reach out with any questions, ideas, or just to say hello!
+Contact: eeeus@hotmail.com — I usually reply within a day or two, unless I’m on a ferry with no Wi-Fi.
+Feel free to reach out!

 How do you plan your trips?